hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/syntax/select.md

 }
 ```

-**Important Note**: Cursors live only inside the database transaction.
+**Important Note**: Cursors typically can only be accessed inside the database transaction.
 This means that as soon as the outermost
 Spring method annotated with `@Transactional` ends, the cursor is automatically closed and cannot be read
 anymore.
 You need to keep this in mind in case a method returns a `Cursor<Row>`, so it's always returned to
 an enclosing method within the boundaries of the database transaction.